 Infection can develop in many sites, varying with the portal of entry (eg, skin in burn patients, lungs in patients on a ventilator, urinary tract in patients who have had urologic manipulation or obstructive uropathy); overwhelming gram-negative sepsis may occur.

-Surface infections (eg, folliculitis, external otitis, keratitis) may develop in healthy people.
+Surface infections (eg, folliculitis, external otitis, corneal ulcers) may develop in healthy people.

 Diagnose using cultures.

 Treat systemic infection with parenteral therapy using a single drug (eg, an antipseudomonal beta-lactam, a fluoroquinolone).